Only the US has more coronavirus cases than India. But unlike Trump, its leader seems immune from criticism

 Over the past year, Modi has made steady headway on Hindu nationalist policies, from revoking the autonomy of Jammu and Kashmir, India's only Muslim-majority state, to backing a controversial citizenship law that critics say discriminates against Muslims.

 But his second-term aspirations to revitalize the economy now seem more distant than ever due to the pandemic.
-As it continues to batter the Indian economy, analysts says it's unclear if the populist leader can emerge politically unscathed.
+As it continues to batter the Indian economy, analysts say it's unclear if the populist leader can emerge politically unscathed.

 The facts